-Cyclic antidepressants aren't considered addictive, but sometimes physical dependence, which is different from addiction, can occur.
-So stopping treatment abruptly or missing several doses can cause withdrawal-like symptoms.
+Cyclic antidepressants aren't considered addictive.
+However, stopping antidepressant treatment abruptly or missing several doses can cause withdrawal-like symptoms.
+Symptoms may vary depending on how the drug works.
 This is sometimes called discontinuation syndrome.
 Work with your doctor to gradually and safely decrease your dose.

 Typically, it may take several weeks or longer before an antidepressant is fully effective and for initial side effects to ease up.
 You may need to try several antidepressants before you find the right one, but hang in there.
 With patience, you and your doctor can find a medication that works well for you.

-- Hirsch M, et al. Unipolar depression in adults and tricyclic and tetracyclic drugs: Pharmacology, administration and side effects. http://www.uptodate.com/home.
-Accessed June 12, 2013.
+- Hirsch M, et al. Tricyclic and tetracyclic drugs: Pharmacology, administration, and side effects. http://www.uptodate.com/home.
+Accessed June 7, 2016.

 - Mental health medication.
 National Institute of Mental Health. http://www.nimh.nih.gov/health/topics/mental-health-medications/index.shtml.
 Accessed May 16, 2016.

 - Hirsch M, et al. Discontinuing antidepressant medications in adults. http://www.uptodate.com/home.
 Accessed May 17, 2016.